sileod/Discovery/README.md

 }
 ```
 <div align="center"><img src="https://raw.githubusercontent.com/sileod/Discovery/master/images/discovery_markers.png" alt="magnitude" height="700"></div>
 The list of markers we used.
-PDTB markers are black, markers discovered using our method are red
+PDTB markers are black, markers discovered in our work are red

 # Contact